 Genetic testing can confirm the diagnosis.

-The goal of overall treatment is to prevent or lessen symptoms by keeping homocysteine, methionine, and methylmalonic acid (MMA) levels in your body as close to normal as possible.
+The overall goal of treatment is to prevent or lessen symptoms by keeping homocysteine, methionine, and methylmalonic acid (MMA) levels in your body as close to normal as possible.
 Treatment may include:

 If you or your child is diagnosed with a genetic disorder that causes homocystinuria, you’ll want to find out as much as you can about the disease.
 The following educational and advocacy groups provide information about rare genetic disorders, including the different types of homocystinuria.
 You can explore these groups online.